netlify-marco/auto-annotated-portfolio/content/pages/index.md

       Thank you for contacting Netlify.
 My name is Marco, and I will be reviewing your case today.

-      I see your site's failing to deploy during the build and complie phase.
+      I see the site is failing to deploy during the build and compile phase.
       Allow me some time to review the build logs further and help identify where the build is failing.
 In the meantime, could you provide us with some additional information regarding this issue?